vvr-hub/playwright-bdd-example/README.md

 *  `features/` - Business-friendly Tests in BDD format written in Gherkin.

-*  `stepDefinitions/` - Steps which invoke the respectivepage functions.
+*  `stepDefinitions/` - Steps which invoke the respective page functions.

 *  `pages/` - Implements the actions or checks performed on each page within the web application.
 These functions are reusable.